 In 1996, pursuant to the 1988 Consent Order, GE began operating the VETS to remove VOCs in the soil onsite and to prevent the soil contaminants from entering groundwater.
 The treatment system operated from 1996 to 2005, with verification monitoring from 2004 to 2007.
 During this time, GE was required to submit a review and reevaluation of the remedial actions every five years.
-The Second Five-Year Review Report was submitted to the DTSC in October 2008 and concluded that the soil remediation program had significantly reduced VOC concentrations in soil to levels that are no longer harmful to human health or groundwater quality.21 It also indicated that there was no significant VOC rebound after treatment ceased in 2005.
-The report recommended that soil remediation be deemed complete, and that the DTSC grant final closure on soil remediation.
-The DTSC granted final closure in 2009 with the condition that institutional controls to limit the site to commercial/industrial use were implemented.
+The Second Five-Year Review Report was submitted to the DTSC in October 2008 and concluded that the soil remediation program had significantly reduced VOC concentrations in soil to levels that are no longer harmful to human health or groundwater quality.
+It also indicated that there was no significant VOC rebound after treatment ceased

-19 Wood Environmental & Infrastructure Solutions, Inc. (2022).
+&lt;sup>19 Wood Environmental & Infrastructure Solutions, Inc. (2022).
 Data Transmittal for On-Site Soil Vapor Well Sampling.
 Letter sent on behalf of GE Engine Services Test Cell Facility to the Santa Ana Water Board.
 January 24, 2022.

-20 Geosyntec.
+&lt;sup>20 Geosyntec.
 (2009).
 Monitoring Well Installation Work Plan, GE Engines Services Test Cell Facility.
 Prepared for GE Engine Services Test Cell Facility.
 July 2, 2009.

-21 Geosyntec.
+&lt;sup>21 Geosyntec.
 (2008).
 Second Five-Year Review Report, Ge Engine Services Test Cell Facility.
 Prepared for GE Engine Services Test Cell Facility.
 October 27, 2008.